english language skills

 Here’s a quick hint: Try to silence the voice in your head that reads along with you and you’ll find yourself reading a lot faster!

-Finally, to check if your reading and understanding skills have improved, try solving a few comprehension exercises online.
+Finally, to check if your reading and understanding skills have improved, try solving a few reading comprehension exercises online.
 Just choose the difficulty level and get going.

 Solving a short comprehension exercise or two each week is a great way to watch your skills improve.

 The secret is out!
-You now know the four major English language skills you should be targeting in your studies, and plenty of tips to help you do so.
+You now know the four major English language skills you should be targeting in your studies and plenty of tips to help you do so.

 And isn’t that a wonderful feeling?